-Most of the Amish communities in the US are located in Indiana.
+Indiana is a great place to interact with the Amish community.
 The largest population of Amish in Indiana is in Elkhart-LaGrange Counties of Indiana, making places like Shipshewana a great place to experience Amish culture.

 The Amish country in Indiana is very beautiful.
 Any Amish tour that incorporates a visit to Indiana Amish country, will introduce you to amazing views in addition to the mild-mannered Amish folk that have been hand-making their goods for many decades.